Queries and Prompting Policies

 exchanges where the full conversation history is resent repeatedly.

-LLMs are also often allowed to request tool call.
+LLMs are also often allowed to request tool calls.
 This interaction

 pattern is implemented in the interact